Virasoro constraints in quantum singularity theories: Introduction

 We thank the hospitality of Institute for Advanced Study in Mathematics, Zhejiang University.
 Part of the work was done there during the authors' visit in September 2019.
-The second author is partially supported by Simons Collaboration Grant 587119.
+Y. Shen is partially supported by Simons Collaboration Grant 587119.